fMeow/arangors/README.md

 ### AQL Query

-All aql query related functions are associated with database, as AQL query is performed at database level.
+All [AQL](https://www.arangodb.com/docs/stable/aql/index.html) query related functions are associated with database, as AQL query is performed at database level.

 There are several way to execute AQL query, and can be categorized into two